 Amy’s work is rooted in team building and collaboration, helping to build organizational capacity.
 Amy incorporates coaching techniques in her consulting practice; working closely with the boards and senior staff of nonprofit organizations to help them make informed decisions and build internal processes to become stronger, more stable organizations.
 She is one of the few nonprofit professionals who has worked on multiple sides of the “aisle,” which is a unique quality that assists the nonprofits that she consults with.

-Amy is married with two adult children.
-She enjoys cooking and baking, spending time with family and friends, reading, volunteering, and spoiling her sweet rescue dog, Duncan.
+Amy is married with two married children and two granddaughters.
+She enjoys cooking and baking, spending time with family and friends, reading, volunteering.
 She is a graduate of The University of Virginia where she majored in Foreign Affairs.
 She completed the Leadership Metro Richmond Leadership Quest, Lead Virginia and has received a certificate in Corporate Community Relations from the Center for Corporate Citizenship at Boston College.
 Amy also serves on numerous boards in the Richmond area.
 She has been honored by the Virginia Center for Inclusive Communities as one of the 2013 Humanitarian Award winners and as one of the YWCA’s 10 Outstanding Women for Volunteerism in 2004.